Are you looking for the fastest way to consistently complete projects and tasks?

 - Frequently overdue tasks

 - Communication that fails

 Highlight these inefficiencies and reconfigure the workflow so you eliminate them.
 For instance, you might need to clarify a task’s actor or determine in which app must the single source of truth be.

 Now that your workflow has been properly outlined and addresses most of your inefficiencies, it’s time to bring it to life.
 Most workflow automation software allows you to create workflows in multiple views.

-For instance, you can create a workflow in Mind Maps, Gantt, or Calendar views to provide your team with the most visibility.
+For instance, you can create a workflow in Mind Maps, Process Maps, Gantt, or Calendar views to provide your team with the most visibility.
 Again, the best workflow automation software prevents you from switching between tools to draft, outline, build, and eventually automate your tasks.

 Use the information you collected in the previous step to describe each task.
 And depending on the workflow automation software you use and the task’s complexity, attach a text document with the standard operating procedure.

 Eventually, add subtasks to tasks so you track work units smaller than a task.
 And don’t forget to assign user roles (and permission levels) to your workflow participants!